wpzoom/instagram-widget-by-wpzoom/readme.txt

 **Instagram Widget by WPZOOM** gives you a WordPress Widget that you can place anywhere you want and be able to fully customize it's design using CSS.

+= What's New in version 1.4? =

+You can now display a public feed limited to 12 photos of any Instagram account you want.
+You are no longer limited to display just your own feed.

 = Where I can view a Demo? =